nezutero/animun/README.md

 // }
 ```

-- to run it
+- To run it:

 ```sh
 go run main.go
 ```

-- or build and run
+- Or build and run:

 ```sh
 go build